 Prior to studying medicine he worked for the South Australian Railways in various subordinate positions (fireman, telegraphist, clerk, train controller) at Adelaide, Mount Gambier, Port Lincoln, Peterborough, Cockburn and worse.

-He is a Senior Clinical Lecturer in Acute Care Medicine, University of Adelaide School of Medicine, and has taught interns, nurse practitioners and medical students in an Emergency Department.
+He was a Senior Clinical Lecturer in Acute Care Medicine, University of Adelaide School of Medicine, and has taught interns, nurse practitioners and medical students in an Emergency Department.
 He (and Dr Ceciley Jennings) also teach Flinders University medical students.

 He also held appointment as a member of the Clinical Teaching and Student Support Committee of the School of Medicine, University of Adelaide 2009-14.

 Referrals generally are only accepted from Return to Work SA or its Agents (Employers Mutual and Gallagher Bassett).
 Lawyers may refer clients by individual arrangement.

 Before a referral can be accepted he welcomes the appropriate documentation.
 He hopes it arrives in reasonable time.
 This should include –

 · The full name of the client, the date of birth and any claim number.

 · Details of the injury or condition claimed.

 · An up to date list of medication that they are taking and previous medication.
 This is quite important, given the prevalence of disease due to doctors’ prescribing, well-meaning pharmacists and idiots who shop for drugs and advice on Dr. Google.